Prepare for Oracle license audits in AWS using AWS Audit Manager and AWS License Manager

 AWS Audit Manager evidence recording

-For AWS Audit Manager to record the evidence for your licenses, go to your customer managed license configuration and refresh it.
+For AWS Audit Manager to record the evidence for your licenses, go to the self-managed licenses your created in AWS License Manager console and refresh.
+AWS Audit Manager may take up-to 24 – 48 hours to record evidence.

 1. In the AWS Audit Manager console, from the left navigation pane, choose Assessments.
 Choose the Record License Configuration assessment.